microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/libraries/NET.md

 You can use any tooling that you want to create the adaptive card json.

 ## .NET
-The **AdaptiveCards** nuget package defines a class hierachy for working with adaptive cards in .NET
+The **Microsoft.AdaptiveCards** nuget package defines a class hierachy for working with adaptive cards in .NET

 ### To install
 ```
-nuget install AdaptiveCards
+nuget install Microsoft.AdaptiveCards
 ```

 ### Example creating